SciML/SciMLDocs/docs/src/overview.md

 The SciML documentation references and recommends many third party libraries for improving ones modeling, simulation, and analysis workflow in Julia.
-Take these as a positive affirmation of the quality of these libraries, as these libraries are commonly tested against by SciML developers and are in contact with the development teams of these groups.
+Take these as a positive affirmation of the quality of these libraries, as these libraries are commonly tested by SciML developers who are in contact with the development teams of these groups.
 It also documents the libraries which are commonly chosen by SciML as dependencies.
 **Do not take omissions as negative affirmations against a given library**, i.e. a library left off